Best Price Promise

 Canterbury to London train travel guide

-Travelling by train from Canterbury to London is efficient and offers a scenic and comfortable experience.
-With frequent departures from Canterbury, you can reach London in just 53m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Canterbury to London is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Canterbury, you can arrive at London in just 53m, making it a quick and convenient option for travelling between these two places.

 Planning and booking